 Missouri Pesticide Collection Program

 The department’s Pesticide Collection Program provides free collection events for farmers and households throughout the state of Missouri to properly dispose of unwanted waste pesticides.
-From 2012 to 2014, the Missouri Pesticide Collection Program conducted 21 events, collecting more than 145,000 pounds of unwanted pesticide related wastes.
-In 2015, the department will again provide Missouri residents with a convenient, free opportunity to properly dispose of pesticides, herbicides, rodenticides and fungicides.
+From 2012 to 2015, the Missouri Pesticide Collection Program conducted 26 events, collecting more than 191,000 pounds of waste pesticide.
+In 2016, the department will again provide Missouri residents with a convenient, free opportunity to properly dispose of pesticides, herbicides, rodenticides and fungicides.

 2015 Completed Collection Event Totals

-- Portageville Event on May 30 collected approximately 29,700 pounds of pesticide.
+- Portageville Event on May 30 collected approximately 29,700 pounds of pesticide with 37 participants.

 - Mt.
-Vernon Event on June 20 collected approximately 2,300 pounds of pesticide.
+Vernon Event on June 20 collected approximately 2,300 pounds of pesticide with 22 participants.

 What is accepted?